majapersson/infinite-world/README.md

 The core concept is a procedurally generated world that the player walks around in and explores.
 More details and gameplay might be added along the way.

-### Stuff to fix
+### Priorities

 #### Terrain

 - [x] Generate random z values to create hills
 - [x] Look up and implement Perlin/Simplex noise
-- [ ] Generate terrain as a giant sphere, to avoid trouble with edges and adding new terrain
 - [x] Return z value to player
-- [ ] Generate some sort of environment
+- [ ] Generate environment (flowers, trees, ponds)
+- [ ] Look into how to add vertices to existing geometry, or shift geometry to new terrain

 #### Player